 (Most commonly used in U.S. Treasury bills for the U.S.)

 B = Sensitivity of the stock with respect to the factor; also referred to as beta factor 1, 2

 N = Risk premium associated with respective factor

-If one is able to identify a single factor which singly affects the price, the CAPM model shall be sufficient.
+If one is able to identify a single factor that singly affects the price, the CAPM model shall be sufficient.
 If there is more than one factor affecting the price of the asset/stock, one will have to work with a two-factor model or a multi-factor model depending on the number of factors that affect the stock price movement for the company.

 To understand APT, it is important for us to learn the underlying assumptions of this theory as given below.

 Arbitrage Pricing Theory Assumptions

-- It assumes no arbitrage exists and if it occurs participants will engage to benefit out of it and bring back the market to equilibrium levels.
+- It assumes no-arbitrage exists, and if it occurs, participants will engage to benefit from it and bring back the market to equilibrium levels.

 - It assumes markets are frictionless, i.e., there are no transaction costs, no taxes, short selling is possible, and an infinite number of securities is available.